ayoungcho-summer/hea-connect/README.md

-# HEA Connect — Back to School
+# HEA Connect — Back to School Event

 HEA Connect is a static networking experience for the Haas Entrepreneurship Association Back to School community.
 It helps attendees browse the directory, discover curated introductions, and participate in a shared Open Space discussion board.